Rise of criminality surrounding COA locations

 Health risks

 The Health and Youth Care Inspectorate (IGJ) is a government organisation that keeps track of the living conditions of asylum seekers.
-In a recent study, they found that the living conditions for asylum seekers can be harmful for their health, especially for vulnerable groups like the elderly, children, people with chronic illnesses or disabilities, and pregnant women.
+In a recent study, they found that the living conditions for asylum seekers can be harmful for their health, especially for vulnerable groups like elderly, children, people with chronic illnesses or disabilities, and pregnant women.

-It was very difficult living in the asylum centre.
+“It was very difficult living in the asylum centre.
 Because you have to live with people you don’t know.
 We had one toilet for nineteen people.
-There was no privacy
+There was no privacy”

-The IGJ study found similar issues in mental healthcare.
+Similar problems exist in the field of mental healthcare.
 Every time a refugee is relocated, they will be placed at the bottom of the waiting list of the new area.
 This lack of a stable living condition leads to incredibly long waiting times to get psychological support from the Dutch association for mental health and addiction care: the Nederlandse Geestelijke Gezondheidszorg (GGZ).
-Refugees are one of the most vulnerable groups to suffer from mental health issues.
-Besides, life in COA locations often strains asylum seekers’ mental health.
-Overcrowding, limited privacy, and the absence of support networks make mental stability difficult.
-Not getting proper care in time has many consequences, such as a further decline of conditions.
-It also heightens the pressure on the Dutch psychological care system, which is already quite strained with increasing waiting times, staff shortages, and a growing demand for care.

 Children in COA locations

-The situation in refugee centres is not up to par for children.
-They have the right to a stable environment with privacy and safety.
+The situation in refugee centres is particularly concerning for children.
+Every child has the right to a stable environment.
 Yet, according to the IGJ, many children in COA locations do not have secure surroundings.
 They often lack privacy and experience a lot of turmoil and, in some cases, even unsafe conditions.
-Frequent relocations, due to the temporary nature of many refugee shelters, make the situation worse.
-According to the Convention on the Rights of the Child by the United Nations, every child has the right to life and development.
-The current state of COA locations does not comply with the agreements made in the convention, creating unjustifiably high risks of permanent damage for children and failing to uphold their universal rights.
+Frequent relocations further undermine stability.

 "States Parties shall ensure to the maximum extent possible the survival and development of the child” - UN, OHCHR